oicr-ibc/cssscl/README.rst

 The ``cssscl's`` ``build_dbs`` module requires two positional arguments to be provided:

-      | i. a **file** in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
+      | 1. a **file** in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
       |
-      | ii. a **directory** (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
+      | 2. a **directory** (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).

 The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/build_dbs>`_.